GachaDev/FinalProject1DAM/README.md

-Our final 1ºDAM Project maded in React and C#
+Our final 1ºDAM Project maded with React and C#